root2185/multi-timer/README.md

 Settings are saved in your home with in the .multi-timer file.
 (You can make a copy).

-The yad package is required, this install it on debian:
+The yad package is required, this install it on Debian:

 `apt install yad`